 This sheet is about exposure to venlafaxine in pregnancy and while breastfeeding.
-This information is based on available published literature.
+This information is based on published research studies.
 It should not take the place of medical care and advice from your healthcare provider.

 What is venlafaxine?

-Some people might have a return of their symptoms (relapse) if they stop this medication.
-If you plan to stop this medication, your healthcare provider might suggest that you slowly lower the dose instead of stopping all at once.
-Stopping this medication suddenly can cause some people to have withdrawal symptoms.
-It is not known what effect, if any, withdrawal could have on a pregnancy.
+A return of symptoms (relapse) is possible after stopping this medication.
+If you plan to stop this medication, your healthcare provider might suggest that you slowly lower the dose instead of stopping it all at once.
+Stopping this medication suddenly can cause withdrawal symptoms.
+It is not known what effect, if any, withdrawal can have on a pregnancy.

 I take venlafaxine.
 Can it make it harder for me to get pregnant?

 It is not known if venlafaxine can make it harder to get pregnant.
-There are a few reports of people having higher levels of a hormone called prolactin.
+There are a few reports of women having higher levels of the hormone prolactin while taking venlafaxine.
 High levels of prolactin can stop ovulation (part of the menstrual cycle when an ovary releases an egg).
-This might make it harder to get pregnant.
+Stopping ovulation can make it harder to get pregnant.

 Does taking venlafaxine increase the chance of miscarriage?

 Miscarriage is common and can occur in any pregnancy for many different reasons.
-One study suggested people taking venlafaxine might have an increased chance of miscarriage, while other studies have not.
-Depression itself might increase the chance of miscarriage, which makes it hard to know if the medication, the condition it treats, or other factors are the cause of a miscarriage.
+One study suggests that taking venlafaxine might increase the chance of miscarriage, while other studies have not.
+Research also shows that depression itself might increase the chance of miscarriage.
+This makes it hard to know if it is the medication, untreated or poorly treated depression, or other factors (age, health, medical conditions, other medications used) that can increase the chance of miscarriage.

 Does taking venlafaxine increase the chance of birth defects?

-Every pregnancy starts out with a 3-5% chance of having a birth defect.
-This is called the background risk.
-While some studies suggest a possible increased chance of birth defects when taking venlafaxine during pregnancy, several large studies have not.
+Birth defects can happen in any pregnancy for different reasons.
+Out of all babies born each year, about 3 out of 100 (3%) will have a birth defect.
+We look at research studies to try to understand if an exposure, like venlafaxine, might increase the chance of birth defects in a pregnancy.
+While some studies suggest that taking venlafaxine during pregnancy could possibly increase the chance of birth defects, several large studies have not found a higher chance of birth defects.
 If there is an increased chance of birth defects above the background risk with use of venlafaxine in pregnancy, it is likely to be small.

 Does taking venlafaxine in pregnancy increase the chance of other pregnancy-related problems?

-Some studies have suggested a higher chance for preterm delivery (birth before week 37) when venlafaxine is used in pregnancy, while other studies have not.
-When depression is untreated or not well-treated during pregnancy, there could be an increased chance of pregnancy complications.
+Some studies suggest a higher chance of preterm delivery (birth before week 37) when venlafaxine is used in pregnancy, while other studies do not.
+However, research has also shown that when depression is left untreated during pregnancy, there could be an increased chance of pregnancy complications.
+This makes it hard to know if it is the medication, untreated or poorly treated depression, or other factors that can increase the chance of these problems.
 For more information, please see our fact sheet on depression at https://mothertobaby.org/fact-sheets/depression-pregnancy/.

-One study found an increased chance of developing gestational diabetes in people taking venlafaxine during pregnancy while a second study did not.
+One study found a higher chance of developing gestational diabetes in women taking venlafaxine during pregnancy, while a second study did not.
 For more information on gestational diabetes, see our fact sheet here: https://mothertobaby.org/fact-sheets/diabetes-pregnancy/.

-I need to take venlafaxine throughout my entire pregnancy.
+I need to take venlafaxine during my pregnancy.
 Will it cause withdrawal symptoms in my baby after birth?

 The use of venlafaxine during pregnancy can cause temporary symptoms in newborns soon after birth.
 These symptoms are sometimes referred to as withdrawal and can include jitteriness, increased muscle tone, irritability, changes in sleep patterns, tremors, seizures, trouble eating, and problems with breathing.
-Some babies might need to stay in the hospital for several days.
 Most of the time these effects are mild and go away on their own.
+Some babies might need to stay in the hospital for several days to help manage the symptoms.
 Not all babies exposed to venlafaxine will have these symptoms.
-It is important that your healthcare providers know you are taking venlafaxine so that if symptoms occur your baby can get the care that is best for them.
+It is important that your healthcare providers know you are taking venlafaxine so that if symptoms occur, your baby can get the care that is best for them.

 Does taking venlafaxine in pregnancy affect future behavior or learning for the child?

-It is not known if venlafaxine increases the chance for behavior or learning issues for the child.
-One study found no difference in IQ or behavioral problems in 4 year olds who had been exposed to venlafaxine in pregnancy when compared to children whose mothers had depression but were not treated during pregnancy.
-A second study found a small increase in the chances of autism spectrum disorder in children exposed to venlafaxine during pregnancy.
+It is not known if venlafaxine can increase the chance of behavior or learning issues for the child.
+One study found no difference in IQ or behavioral problems in 4-year-olds who had been exposed to venlafaxine in pregnancy compared to children whose mothers had depression but were not treated during pregnancy.
+A second study found a small increase in the chance of autism spectrum disorders in children exposed to venlafaxine during pregnancy.
 However, it is not clear whether this was related to the medication, the condition being treated, or other factors.

 Breastfeeding while taking venlafaxine:

-Venlafaxine passes into breastmilk.
+Venlafaxine passes into breast milk.
 Side effects in children who are nursing have sometimes been reported.
 If you suspect the baby has any symptoms (being more sleepy or irritable than usual, poor feeding, trouble with gaining weight) contact the child’s healthcare provider.
-If there is a concern, infant blood levels can be taken.
+If there is a concern, the child’s healthcare provider can check the amount of medication in the infant’s blood.

-The product label for venlafaxine recommends people who are breastfeeding not use this medication.
-But the benefits of taking venlafaxine and the benefits of breastfeeding your child might outweigh the risks of an untreated mental health condition.
-Your healthcare provider can talk with you about venlafaxine and what treatment is best for you.
+Some older product labels for venlafaxine recommend women who are breastfeeding not use this medication.
+Newer labels suggest weighing the benefits of taking venlafaxine and the benefits of breastfeeding your child against the risks of an untreated mental health condition.
 Be sure to talk to your healthcare provider about all your breastfeeding questions.

-If a male takes venlafaxine, could it affect fertility or increase the chance of birth defects?
+If a man takes venlafaxine, could it affect fertility or increase the chance of birth defects?

-Studies have not been done in humans to see if venlafaxine could affect male fertility (ability to get partner pregnant) or increase the chance of birth defects above the background risk.
-There are a few reports of males having higher prolactin levels when taking venlafaxine, which might affect fertility.
+Studies have not been done in humans to see if venlafaxine could affect male fertility (ability to make healthy sperm) or increase the chance of birth defects.
+There are a few reports of higher levels of the hormone prolactin while taking venlafaxine.
+High prolactin levels in men might affect fertility.
 In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.